nestauk/svizzle/doc/dev.md

 - `npm run setprerelease`: this will update the version from `0.3.0-dev.0` to `0.3.0-dev.1`, from `0.3.0-dev.1` to `0.3.0-dev.2` and so on
 - `npm run pack`
 - `git add pkg`
+- `git commit`
 - `git push`
 - this will give us a package tarball at https://github.com/nestauk/svizzle/raw/dev/packages/tools/utils/pkg/0.3.0-dev.1.tar.gz (or subsequent numbers)

-It's important to note that these tarballs are a mean to be able to test new features on real projects or when porting a component from an app to svizzle, without having to publish to npm each and every intermediate commit, but they are subject to deletion, so use them sparingly.
+It's important to note that these tarballs are a mean to be able to test new features on real projects or when porting a component from an app to Svizzle, without having to publish to npm each and every intermediate commit, but they are subject to deletion, so use them sparingly.

 ## Development